 Despite my best strategizing, my parents weren’t fond of my plan to drop out of elementary.
 I entered the fourth grade and she certainly lived up to her reputation.
 Her authoritarian control of the classroom instilled fear and dread that made some children misbehave and other children, like me, crawl inward.
 I believed if I followed the rules, I could avoid confrontation with her.
 Over time, my confidence plummeted along with my school work, which made confrontation—the thing I feared most—unavoidable.
 It was a very long year.

-In those circles, obeying God was always presented as quantifiable.
+In those circles, obeying God was always supposed to be quantifiable.
 It wasn’t just a question of if you were obeying; it was how much you were obeying.
 One story that communicated this underlying narrative stands out in my memory.
 As a young child, I remember wanting to give to the church’s mid-week program for kids.
-I scoured under couch cushions and emptied my piggybank.
+I scoured under couch cushions and emptied my piggy bank.
 I was pretty excited to give.
 When I got to church and held out those few precious coins, the man collecting turned me away saying that it wasn’t enough money to meet the minimum donation amount.

 These and many other experiences began to weave a complex narrative in my life that depicted the church (and ultimately God) as constantly measuring what I offered.
 Just like me holding out my few coins, it usually wasn’t enough to meet the minimum amount.
 I was convinced God liked me more on days I was good and less when I was bad.